Apogee-Ind/IPSMP_resource_pack/README.md

 This description is solely for banner patterns.
 Follow the [tutorial](https://www.planetminecraft.com/blog/make-your-own-banner-patterns-with-a-minecraft-datapack-tutorial/) made by PaintTheFuture.
 - __./reishards/banner_pattern__ : Pairs banner patterns with the translation key. you will need one per pattern.
 - __./reishards/item_modifier__ : Entries for using the "/item modify ..." command.
 See the[minecraft wiki](https://minecraft.wiki/w/Item_modifier) on item modifiers
 - __./reishards/recipe__ : Adds recipes.
 These are craftable with the vanilla item under the hood.
-See the[minecraft wiki](https://minecraft.wiki/w/Recipe) on item reipes.
+See the[minecraft wiki](https://minecraft.wiki/w/Recipe) on item recipes.
 - __./reishards/tags/banner_pattern__ : Groups items.
 With this, we can have multiple patterns in one item.

 ## Pushing to Live
 Once a change has been made, the repo contents has to be zipped and uploaded.
 Contact an admin (Frijoles_ is a good contact) for a push to live.